Skip to content

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

-We picked the Nano II over a 20W puck because the price gap is tiny and the headroom helps.
+The Nano II makes sense over a 20W puck because the price gap is tiny and the headroom helps.
 Best GaN charger roundup covers cheaper single-port options.

 #Multi-Device Travel: Anker Prime 100W

 If you also pack a MacBook, iPad, or Nintendo Switch, the Anker Prime 100W three-port replaces three separate bricks in your bag.
-It’s the charger we recommend to anyone who works on the road more than once a month.
+It’s a better fit for people who work on the road more than once a month.

 Anker Prime 100W (A2343)